hajimes/mmh3/paper/paper.md

 `mmh3` has been published under the MIT License, an OSI-approved permissive open-source license.

-As of June 1, 2023, `mmh3` was being downloaded more than 2 million times per month, and it ranks as the 970th most downloaded PyPI package (of around 458,000 projects), showing that only 0.22% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2023_7994944].
+As of Sep 1, 2024, `mmh3` was being downloaded more than 4 million times per month, and it ranks as the 973th most downloaded PyPI package (of around 566,000 projects), showing that only 0.17% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2024_13624792].
-According to PePy, as of June 2, 2023, the total downloads of this library exceeded 79 millions.
+According to PePy, as of Sep 1, 2024, the total downloads of this library exceeded 130 millions.

 Libraries and organizations that directly use `mmh3` include Apache Iceberg (an open table format for analytic datasets), PyMilvus (a Python SDK for Milvus, an open-source vector database), Shodan (the world’s first IoT search engine), and pocsuite3 (open-source remote vulnerability testing framework).
-Those that contain `mmh3` as an indirect dependency include the ChatGPT Retrieval Plugin by OpenAI.

 # Statement of need